 How long does it take to do a Science Fair project?

-Usually students spend Term 1 working on their project, setting up experiments and researching, ready to present results and their findings for the Fair which is held at the end of Term 1.
-Allow a few months, especially if you are doing an experimental type project.
+Usually students spend some or all of Term 1 working on their project, setting up experiments and researching, ready to present results and their findings for the Fair which is held at the end of Term 1.
+Depending on your topic you may need a few weeks to a few months, especially if you are doing an experimental type project.

 What kind of projects can students enter?

 Being home-schoolers there is flexibility to run with a variety of ideas that reflect children’s interest and ideas.

 Do an experiment to prove or disprove an idea.